VEPTHSoc/chromium-changes/c. Replace chrome logo with LT Browser logo. If you dont have LT Browser logo you can use/readme.md

 # Replacing the logos

 _This was the simplest problem as here I just have to replace the logo and other branding images in the theme folder.
-I have  replaced the chromo logo with LT Browser logo.
+I have  replaced the chrome logo with LT Browser logo.
 You can find the changes in below folders and files._

 ```
 src/chrome/app/theme/chromium/product_logo_22_mono.png